 My name is Asha Kirkby.
-I am an expert inline skating instructor and my skate school and my series of online courses are the result of teaching full-time since 2000.
+I am an expert inline skating instructor and my skate school and my series of online courses are the result of teaching full-time since founding Skatefresh in 2000.

-I found my first pair of skates (rainbow quads) on the street in a rubbish bin aged 10.
+I found my first pair of skates (rainbow quads) aged 10 on the street in a rubbish bin .
 They fitted perfectly.
-I skated home, almost falling on the curb descent before quickly discovering that bent knees worked much better.
+I skated home, almost falling on the kerb descent before quickly discovering that bent knees worked much better.
 Soon after I went to a roller disco and was “discovered” by my future artistic skating coach and began figure skating on quads.
 Two years later I won the British under 14 National Championships.
 I competed throughout my teens, representing Great Britain in several international competitions.

 I gave up competitive skating at 18 and went to Brazil on a gap year before starting university in Edinburgh.
-In my 20s I had a few office jobs in London but was very unhappy.
-I left work for what I thought was a temporary few months off to rest and regroup.
-In that time I bought a pair of rollerblades and started skating for fun and fitness.
-A skating friend suggested we do the ICP (Inline Certification Program) to become instructors.
+In my 20s I had a few office jobs in London but was very unhappy so I left work for what I thought was a temporary few months off to rest and regroup.
+During that time I bought a pair of rollerblades and started skating for fun and fitness and at the suggestions of a skating friend, did the ICP (Inline Certification Program) to become an instructor.

 Between November 2018 and June 2019 I completed a “World Teaching Tour” which included Uganda, Dubai, Singapore, Australia, Argentina, Brazil, Peru, Mexico and the USA.

 I’ve worked for the BBC and Disney as a skate consultant, judge and coach.
 For Disney I trained the main actors in “Soy Luna”.
-This included a 2 week intensive boot camp and ongoing video coaching for a year.
+This included a 2 week intensive boot camp in Argentina and ongoing video coaching for a year.
 They went from zero to experts and then started filming.

 Skatefresh is an International Online Professional Teaching Academy, with a unique Teaching Strategy.